 The DBO remained committed to supporting a fair and secure financial services marketplace for all Californians.
 The DBO also continued to protect the public from investment fraud and educate the public about the risks and rewards of investing and finances.

-Roll of the Commissioners of DBO Commissioners
+History of DBO Commissioners

 |Manuel P. Alvarez||05-13-19 to 09-29-20|